-Big picture: The battle is between Blue’s present self and his past.
+Big picture: The big struggle is between Blue’s present self and his past.
 He thinks he’s left his past behind to the point where he can bring his own young family up here, but…

 …turns out he can’t.
 The memories are too much, and the new reality too grim.
 But this is the reader’s revelation, not his.